manwar/python-guide/introduction-to-python.md

     nums_sorted = sorted(nums)
     print(nums_sorted)       # prints [1, 2, 3, 4, 5]

-You can add element at any index in the list.
+You can add element at the end of the list using `append()` method.

     nums.append(6)
     print(nums)              # prints [1, 2, 3, 4, 5, 6]